curv3d/curv/docs/Shared_Ptr.md

 * Maybe Tail_Array::make should return a unique_ptr, which is move converted to the smart pointer of your choice.
 Use make_unique or equivalent to wrap `new`, and ditto.
+* This adds a layer of construction/destruction which may degrade performance.

 C++ best practice is to use unique_ptr where possible, since shared_ptr is often overkill.
 A shared_ptr can be move constructed from a unique_ptr.